basecamp/bcx-api/README.md

 No XML, just JSON
 -----------------

 We only support JSON for serialization of data.
 Our format is to have no root element and we use snake\_case to describe attribute keys.
-This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing or PUTing data into Basecamp.
-All API URLs end in .json to indicate that they accept and return JSON.
+This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing or PUTing data into Basecamp. **All API URLs end in .json to indicate that they accept and return JSON.**

+You'll receive a `415 Unsupported Media Type` response code if you attempt to use a different URL suffix or leave out the `Content-Type` header.

 Use HTTP caching
 ----------------